cms-dev/cms/docs/Configuring a contest.rst

 User login
 ==========

-Users log into CWS using their credentials (username and a password), or automatically, matching their IP address.
+Users can log into CWS manually, using their credentials (username and a password), or they can get logged in automatically by CMS based on the IP address their requests are coming from.

-Logging in with IP based autologin
+Logging in with IP-based autologin
 ----------------------------------

-If the "IP based autologin" option in the contest configuration is set, CWS tries to find a user with the IP address of the request, and if it finds exactly one, the requester is automatically logged in as the user.
+If the "IP-based autologin" option in the contest configuration is set, CWS tries to find a user that matches the IP address the request is coming from.
+If it finds exactly one user, the requester is automatically logged in as that user.
 If zero or more than one user match, CWS does not let the user in (and the incident is logged to allow troubleshooting).

+In general, each user can have multiple ranges of IP addresses associated to it.
+These are defined as a list of subnets in CIDR format (e.g., `192.168.1.0/24`).
+Only the subnets whose mask is maximal (i.e., `/32` for IPv4 or `/128` for IPv6) are considered for autologin purposes (subnets with non-maximal mask are still useful for IP-based restrictions, see below).
+The autologin will kick in if *any* of the subnets matches the IP of the request.

 .. warning::